tenlevels/spruce/README.md

 ## WHAT WAS DONE:

- - All emulators and cores preconfigured with performance considered.
+ - All emulators and cores are preconfigured with performance considered.

  - Auto Save/Quick Shutdown + Resume feature added.